Vacuum tube

-A vacuum tube, electron tube, valve (British usage), or tube (North America), is a device that controls electric current flow in a high vacuum between electrodes to which an electric potential difference has been applied.
+A vacuum tube, electron tube, thermionic valve (British usage), or tube (North America) is a device that controls electric current flow in a high vacuum between electrodes to which an electric potential difference has been applied.
+It takes the form of an evacuated tubular envelope of glass or sometimes metal containing electrodes connected to external connection pins.

 The type known as a thermionic tube or thermionic valve utilizes thermionic emission of electrons from a hot cathode for fundamental electronic functions such as signal amplification and current rectification.
-Non-thermionic types such as a vacuum phototube, however, achieve electron emission through the photoelectric effect, and are used for such purposes as the detection of light intensities.
-In both types, the electrons are accelerated from the cathode to the anode by the electric field in the tube.
+Non-thermionic types such as vacuum phototubes achieve electron emission through the photoelectric effect, and are used for such purposes as the detection of light and measurement of its intensity.
+In both types the electrons are accelerated from the cathode to the anode by the electric field in the tube.

-The simplest vacuum tube, the diode (i.e. Fleming valve), invented in 1904 by John Ambrose Fleming, contains only a heated electron-emitting cathode and an anode.
-Electrons can only flow in one direction through the device—from the cathode to the anode.
-Adding one or more control grids within the tube allows the current between the cathode and anode to be controlled by the voltage on the grids.
+The first, and simplest, vacuum tube, the diode or Fleming valve, was invented in 1904 by John Ambrose Fleming.
+It contains only a heated electron-emitting cathode and an anode.
+Electrons can flow in only one direction through the device: from the cathode to the anode (hence the name "valve", like a device permitting one-way flow of water).
+Adding one or more control grids within the tube, creating the triode, tetrode, etc., allows the current between the cathode and anode to be controlled by the voltage on the grids, creating devices able to amplify as well as rectify electric signals.
+Multiple grids (e.g., a heptode) allow signals applied to different electrodes to be mixed.